JoshuaIsaiah24/DataCleaningWithMySQL/README.md

 # Contact

-For questions or contributions, please contact [Joshua] at [Joshuaisaiah.caballero@gmail.com]
+For questions or contributions, please contact me at [Joshuaisaiah.caballero@gmail.com]